-Done correctly, burning on a periodic basis can improve the value of grass and brushland habitats for wildlife.
+Done correctly, prescribed burning on a periodic basis can improve the value of grass and brushland habitats for wildlife.
 Fire improves the quality of the habitat by removing accumulated dead plant material and litter that impede wildlife movement.

 Fire encourages the growth of valuable seed-producing weeds and succulent, broadleaf forbs and stimulates legume germination through scarification (the breakdown of the tough seed coat surface) of the seed.

 Fire management also releases nutrients that create lush herbaceous growth necessary for high insect production.
 BE CAREFUL.
 Not only is fire dangerous, but it does more harm than good if burns are done incorrectly or at the wrong time.
+Hire a professional certified prescribed burner.

 Small controlled burns are recommended for areas too steep for tillage or mowing.
 The burns will set back woody vegetation and stimulate herbaceous vegetation.
 Burns should be kept small and controlled with fire breaks plowed around the perimeters.
 Slow burns into the wind ignited before February 15th are best.
+Note: While slow winter burns make good first time burns, once landowners are experienced with burning, occasional use of growing season burns is also good for creating wildlife habitat.
 Always have enough people on hand at a burn to guard the fire break perimeters against the fire jumping the break.
-More information on fire management can be obtained by contacting your local forester or game biologist.
+More information on fire management can be obtained by contacting your local forester or wildlife biologist.